A "lifting" method for exponential large deviation estimates and an application to certain non-stationary 1D lattice Anderson models: Schr odinger operator preliminaries

 At least in the context of operators studied in this work, two properties are of interest, both corresponding to localization in some sense of the mass of $e^{-itH_\omega}\psi$ as $t$ ranges over $\R$. \begin{deffo} We say an operator $H_\omega$ is Anderson localized if the spectrum is entirely pure point, and its eigenfunctions are exponentially decaying. \end{deffo} \begin{deffo} An operator $H_\omega$ is dynamically localized if there is some $A$ and $\mu> 0$ such that

 \end{deffo} We introduce the latter definition for the sake of completeness; as we have mentioned earlier, dynamical localization can be obtained in the setting of Theorem \ref{dynloc} via our probabilistic method without any further work.
-The rest of our paper focuses on the proof of Anderson localization in the settings of Theorems \ref{specloc} and \ref{speclocunb}. \begin{deffo} $E \in \R$ is called a generalized eigenvalue of $H_\omega$ if there exists some $\psi \in \C^\Z$ with $|\psi(n)|$ polynomially bounded as $|n|\rightarrow \infty$ satisfying
+The rest of our paper focuses on the proof of Anderson localization in the settings of Theorems \ref{specloc} and \ref{speclocunb}. \begin{deffo} $E \in \R$ is called a generalized eigenvalue of $H_\omega$ if there exists some non-zero $\psi \in \C^\Z$ with $|\psi(n)|$ polynomially bounded as $|n|\rightarrow \infty$ satisfying

-and $\psi$ is then called a generalized eigenfunction. \end{deffo} The study of these suffices more or less entirely to show Anderson localization, due to Sch'nol's theorem, which can be found in e.g. \cite{cycon1987}. \begin{thmcite} {(Sch'nol)} If all the generalized eigenfunctions of $H_\omega$ are exponentially decaying (i.e. $|\psi(n)|$ decays exponentially as $|n| \rightarrow \infty$), then $H_\omega$ has only pure point spectrum. \end{thmcite} We analyze the asymptotics of $|\psi(n)|$ using by working over truncations to finite boxes.
+Such $\psi$ is then called a generalized eigenfunction. \end{deffo} The study of these suffices more or less entirely to show Anderson localization.
+This is a consequence of Sch'nol's theorem, which can be found in e.g. \cite{cycon1987}. \begin{thmcite} {(Sch'nol)} If all the generalized eigenfunctions of $H_\omega$ are exponentially decaying (i.e. $|\psi(n)|$ decays exponentially as $|n| \rightarrow \infty$), then $H_\omega$ has only pure point spectrum. \end{thmcite} We analyze the asymptotics of $|\psi(n)|$ using by working over truncations to finite boxes.
 We thus define for $a \leq b$ the operator $H_{[a,b],\omega}$ as the restriction of $H_\omega$ to $[a,b]$.
 This is $PH_\omega P$ for an appropriate choice of projection $P$, and we identify it with a $(b-a+1) \times (b-a+1)$ matrix.\\

 In relation to these truncations, we can define additional quantities:

 and

 calling the latter quantity the Green's function.
 Note that the Green's function is only defined for $E \notin \sigma(H_{[a,b],\omega})$ and $x,y \in [a,b]$, and that moreover the inverse $(H-E)^{-1}$ is the matrix inverse, not the $B(\ell^2(\Z))$ inverse.
 The importance of these quantities comes from the well-known formulae